hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/box_trim.rst

    :Join:
       Similar to *Union* but joins the mesh as separate geometry, without performing any Boolean operations with existing geometry.

+Shape Orientation
+   The method used to orientate the trimming shape.

+   :View:
+      Use the view to orientate the trimming shape.
+   :Surface:
+      Use the surface normal to orientate the trimming shape.

 Extrude Mode
    :Fixed: